Promotion of Nutrition-Sensitive Potato Value Chains in East Africa

-In Kenya and Uganda, about 25 per cent of the population is considered to be malnourished and more than 30 per cent of the people live on less than USD 1.25 a day.
-In both countries, agriculture is the most important economic sector, providing employment and income opportunities for more than 70 per cent of the population.
-However, the mainly small-scale farms are unable to produce sufficient food for the growing population.
+In Kenya and Uganda, about a quarter of the population are considered to be undernourished and more than 30 per cent live on less than USD 1.25 a day.
+The agricultural sector is very important in the two countries.
+It provides employment and income opportunities for more than 70 per cent of the population.